revsystems/jQuery-SelectBox/README.md

 # jQuery-SelectBox

-  Traditional <select> elements are very difficult to style by themselves, but they are also very usable and feature rich.
+  Traditional select elements are very difficult to style by themselves, Traditional select elements are very difficult to style by themselves, but they are also very usable and feature rich.
 This plugin attempts to recreate all selectbox functionality and appearance while adding animation and stylability.